joslarson/taktil/README.md

 }
 ```

 Now let's implement the rest of the components for our getting started project.
-First we want to implement a mode button which will toggle shift mode globally such that when the shift ModeGate button is pressed the PLAY control will toggle the metronome on/off, and when the shift ModeGate button is released the PLAY control will go back to being a PlayToggle.
+First we want to implement a MetronomeToggle and a ModeGate button which will turn shift mode on/off globally such that when the shift ModeGate button is pressed the PLAY control will toggle the metronome on/off, and when the shift ModeGate button is released the PLAY control will go back to being a PlayToggle.

 > **Note:** We'll hook up the components to controls and modes in the view section, then you'll have a better understanding of what I'm talking about here.

-Then we'll implement a VolumeRange component

 ```js
 // src/components.js (continued...)